redhat-developer/app-services-cli/docs/commands/rhoas_service-account_create.md

 - env (default): Store credentials in an env file as environment variables
 - json: Store credentials in a JSON file
-- properties: Store credentials in a properties file, which is typically used in Java-related technologies.
+- properties: Store credentials in a properties file, which is typically used in Java-related technologies
+- secret: Store credentials in a Kubernetes secret file

 ```